cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding-student-activity-sheet.md

 -   heat the wax slowly

--   make sure no wax gets on the hotplate – this would produce smoke
+-   make sure no wax gets on the hotplate – this will produce smoke

--   if your melting receptacle does not have an insulated handle, make sure to wear heat protection glove to handle it
+-   if your melting receptacle does not have an insulated handle, make sure to wear heat protective gloves to handle it

 -   do not put down the hot receptacle on a non-fire-resistant surface